Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Experiments

 \subsection{Experimental setup}

-Experiments have been conducted on a Spark cluster composed of 4 machines (hence using 4 workers, one on each machine, and the driver on one of them).
-Each machine has 40~GB of RAM, 2 Intel Xeon E5-2630 v4 CPUs (2.20 GHz, 20 cores each) and 66~TB of 7200 RPM hard disk drives, running Spark 2.4.5 and Hadoop 2.8.4 inside Debian-based Docker containers.
+Experiments were conducted on a Spark cluster with four machines, each running a worker and one also hosting the driver.
+Each machine has 40~GB RAM, 2 Intel Xeon E5-2630 v4 CPUs (2.20 GHz, 20 cores each) and 66 TB of 7200 RPM HDDs, running Spark 2.4.5 and Hadoop 2.8.4 in Debian-based Docker containers.